madelinechudy/cs588-capstone/README.md

 # cs588-capstone

+# Mask Generation

+Run mask_generation.py to begin creating masks for each MRI image.
+Make sure the folder directories match the labels in 'label_map'.

-# RESNET TRAINING
+# ResNet Training

-Run py resnet_training.py to start training the model.
+Run resnet_training.py to start training the model on classification of varying degrees.
 The program will train with 10 epochs, reporting the accuracy and loss after each.
+Then the pretrained model will be saved in "../cs588-capstone/Segmentation/Models/Classification".

-Then the pretrained model will be saved in "../cs588-capstone/segmentation/models".
+Run resnet_localization_training.py to start training the model on localization.
+Where the model predicts the mask outcome of the MRI.
+Then the pretrained model will be saved in "../cs588-capstone/Segmentation/Models/Localization".

-FOR THE UI:
+# For The UI

 Start the Flask backend (python app.py).
 Start the React frontend (npm start).